 Zero Kubernetes Secrets Architecture¶

-CloudTaser eliminates Kubernetes Secrets from the trust chain -- not only for customer workloads, but for its own operational secrets.
-The operator, webhook TLS certificates, broker tokens, and enrollment credentials all live in vault and are loaded directly into memory at runtime.
+cloudtaser eliminates Kubernetes Secrets from the trust chain -- not only for customer workloads, but for its own operational secrets.
+The operator, webhook TLS certificates, broker tokens, and enrollment credentials all live in OpenBao and are loaded directly into memory at runtime.

 Why¶